haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       machine and is slower (due to needing to scrutinize the function) than a :term:`Known function`.
 See :cite:t:`fastCurry` for more details on STG calling conventions.

+   Unfolding

+      An Unfolding of an identifier, as defined in ``GHC.Core.Unfold``, is the *approximate* form the identifier would have if the identifier's definition was substituted for the identifier.
+That is, Unfoldings are generally the right hand sides or bodies of function definitions untouched by optimizations.
+Unfoldings appear in Core and Interface files to enable cross-module inlining and optimizations.
+See the :ref:`Reading Core
+      <Reading Core>` chapter for more.

    WHNF : Normal Forms